KuoPingL/kuopingl.github.io/_posts/2022-10-23-algo-complexity.md

 >ie [ 6, 5, 4, 3, 2, 1 ] if we wish to get a accending order.
 ><br>

-In this case, all values need to be shifted by $ i $ times :
+In this case, all values need to be shifted by $i$ times :

 |array|actions|
 |:--|:--|